-What is the Ardh Matsyendrasana ?– This posture is called the Guru Matsyendrasan of Gorakhnath (also known as Mosquito Nath) in the pedestal in which the samadhi was used is called ‘Matsyendrasana ‘.
-Matsyendrasana is a difficult posture, so it has been simplified and converted into this form.
+What is the Ardh Matsyendrasana ?– This posture is called the Guru Matsyendrasana of Gorakhnath (also known as Yogi Matsyendranath) in the pedestal in which the samadhi was used is called ‘Matsyendrasana ‘.
+It is a difficult posture, so it has been simplified and converted into this form.
 Therefore, it is called “Ardha Matsyendrasana.”

 Also Read:- Purna Matsyendrasana Benefits and Steps